Ovodo/seezus/README.md

 # Rock Paper Scissors on Aptos Blockchain

-This repository contains a decentralized Rock Paper Scissors game built on the Aptos blockchain using Solidity smart contracts.
+This repository contains a decentralized Rock Paper Scissors game built on the Aptos blockchain using move smart contracts.
 The front-end is powered by React, interacting with the blockchain via the Aptos SDK.

 ## Table of Contents